No photos in this one, just a wholehearted appreciation of New York! Poems, narratives, observations and stories. On Amazon AND Kindle! #LocalColor

 In a word or two – jet lag is the pits.

 I have conquered jet lag – and I do not say that lightly.
 I really have decided to beat it at its own game and in order to do that, I have set up some protocols that seem to work every time.
 It’s been over more than a few trips, and it does reflect my own body chemistry, but it works.

 Allow me to fill you in on my protocols.
 They are a little floopy, but I think if you have issues with jet lag, you got nothin’ to lose by trying them out on your next trip over time zones.

 One note: these tips are based on trips to Europe from the US.

 - Step out of time.
 This means taking off your watch, shutting off your phone, and letting the day tell you what time it is.
 Certainly you want to make your flight, but let all those airport clocks remind you of the current time.
-Then, once you are on the plane, don’t sit and mentally remind yourself of the six hours or so ahead you will be when you land, or the the time it is now at your destination, or the number of hours in your flight.
+Then, once you are on the plane, don’t sit and mentally remind yourself of the six hours or so ahead you will be when you land, or the time it is now at your destination, or the number of hours in your flight.
 Step out of time altogether and let life present itself to you.
+Like medieval farmers.